Treatment for Your Dog’s Bleeding Anus: Home Remedies and Medical Options

 Perianal fistulas

 Some dogs can have chronic irritation of the perianal skin and eventually develop draining tractsopens in a new tab.
 These non-healing wounds cause continual irritation and can leak blood or pus.
-This disease is not super common and is most frequently seen in German Shepherds.
+This disease is not common and is most frequently seen in German Shepherds.

 Should I take my dog to the vet if they are bleeding from their anus?